vivekvarma1807/weather-prediction-model-ml/README.md

  Weather Prediction using Machine Learning -

 A Python project that predicts tomorrow's maximum temperature using historical weather data and compares three machine learning algorithms.
+The link for the free weather data API --- [Open-Meteo API](https://open-meteo.com/)

  What This Project Does:
 1. Downloads 3 years of daily historical weather data for any given location using the free Open-Meteo API.